 |a) Foreign Exchange earnings ||0.00 ||0.00 |

-The company has not any subsidiary companies or joint venture.
-The details ofassociates companies are depicted as under:
+The company has not any subsidiary companies or joint venture or associates as on date.

 The CSR provisions were not applicable on the company during the year under review.

 In compliance with the provisions of the Companies Act 2013 Mr. Akash Gupta (DIN01940481) have been appointed as Managing Director & Chief Executive Officer on theBoard of your Company for a period of five years with effect from 30.09.2015 to29.09.2020.

 Mr. Mukesh Kumar Sharma (DIN 03468219) have been appointed as Professional Director onthe Board of Directors of your Company to hold office up to three (3) consecutive years upto March 31 2018.